 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Perform Dental Implant Procedures

 If you suffer from missing or damaged teeth and want to restore your smile and overall health and well-being, one of our experienced South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can help you determine if you are a candidate for dental implants.
-Call us today at 856-582-4222 or contact us online to schedule a free consultation.
+Call us today at 856-582-4222 or contact us online to schedule a consultation.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we serve patients throughout South Jersey.